-The Division of Trauma at Sinai Hospital is one of four Level II Trauma Centers in the state of Maryland.
+The Trauma Center at Sinai Hospital is one of four Level II Trauma Centers in the state of Maryland.
 A Level II Center is defined as a center able to initiate definitive care for all injured patients.
 Key elements of a Level II Center include 24-hour immediate coverage by trauma surgeons, as well as coverage by the specialties of orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology and critical care.
 The Level II Trauma Center is committed to being a leader within the region not only in the provision of patient care but also in trauma prevention and continuing education of the trauma team members.
 It is also dedicated to continued improvement in trauma care through a comprehensive quality assessment program

 Sinai follows Maryland Institute for Emergency Medical Services Systems (MIEMSS) criteria and the American College of Surgeons Committee on Trauma "Gold Book" to allocate resources optimally for the injured patient.
 In 2004, Sinai treated over 1,600 trauma patients according to the Maryland State Trauma Registry and that number continues to grow.
 Sinai's Division of Trauma has a commitment to deliver excellence in care to trauma patients.
 As Maryland's third largest teaching hospital, Sinai is committed to the education of physicians, nurses and other allied health providers.